 What do you need to make reindeer brownies?

-- Baked brownies – You can either follow the recipe listed here OR you can make homemade brownies or box brownies.
+- Baked brownies – You can either follow the recipe listed here OR you can make from-the-box box brownies.
 Use whatever you prefer.

 - Pretzels – Use these to create the antlers.